- Non-small cell lung cancer treatment

 Types of lung surgery

-Another type of operation, known as a sleeve resection, may be used to treat some cancers in large airways in the lungs.
-If you think of the large airway with a tumor as similar to the sleeve of a shirt with a stain an inch or 2 above the wrist, the sleeve resection would be like cutting across the sleeve above and below the stain and sewing the cuff back onto the shortened sleeve.
+- Sleeve resection: This operation may be used to treat some cancers in large airways in the lungs.
+If you think of the large airway with a tumor as similar to the sleeve of a shirt with a stain a couple of inches above the wrist, the sleeve resection would be like cutting across the sleeve above and below the stain and then sewing the cuff back onto the shortened sleeve.
 A surgeon may be able to do this operation instead of a pneumonectomy to preserve more lung function.

 The type of operation your doctor recommends depends on the size and location of the tumor and on how well your lungs are functioning.
-People whose lungs are healthier can withstand having more lung tissue removed.
 Doctors often prefer to do a more extensive operation (for example, a lobectomy instead of a segmentectomy) if a person’s lungs are healthy enough, as it may provide a better chance to cure the cancer.

 When you wake up from surgery, you will have a tube (or tubes) coming out of your chest and attached to a special canister to allow excess fluid and air to drain out.
 The tube(s) will be removed once the fluid drainage and air leak subside.
 Generally, you will need to spend 5 to 7 days in the hospital after the surgery.

-Video-assisted thoracic surgery: Some doctors now treat some early stage lung cancers near the outside of the lung with a procedure called video-assisted thoracic surgery (VATS), which requires smaller incisions than a thoracotomy.
+Increasingly, doctors now treat early-stage lung cancers in the outer parts of the lung with a procedure called video-assisted thoracic surgery (VATS), which requires smaller incisions than a thoracotomy.

-Most experts recommend that only early stage tumors near the outside of the lung be treated this way.
+Most experts recommend that only early-stage tumors near the outside of the lung be treated this way.
 The cure rate after this surgery seems to be the same as with surgery done with a larger incision.
-But it is important that the surgeon doing this procedure is experienced, because it requires a great deal of technical skill.
+But it’s important that the surgeon doing this procedure is experienced, because it requires a great deal of technical skill.

 Possible risks and side effects of lung surgery

-Possible complications during and soon after surgery depend on the extent of the surgery and the person’s health beforehand.
-Serious complications can include excess bleeding, wound infections, and pneumonia.
-While it is rare, in some cases people may not survive the surgery, which is why it is very important that surgeons select patients carefully.
+Possible complications during and soon after surgery can include reactions to anesthesia, excess bleeding, blood clots in the legs or lungs, wound infections, and pneumonia.
+While it is rare, some people may not survive the surgery.

-Surgery for lung cancer is a major operation, and recovering from the operation typically takes weeks to months.
-If the surgery is done through a thoracotomy, the surgeon must spread ribs to get to the lung, so the area near the incision will hurt for some time after surgery.
-Your activity will be limited for at least a month or two.
-People who have VATS instead of thoracotomy have less pain after surgery and tend to recover more quickly.
+Recovering from lung cancer surgery typically takes weeks to months.
+If the surgery is done through a thoracotomy (a long incision in the chest), the surgeon must spread ribs to get to the lung, so the area near the incision will hurt for some time after surgery.
+Your activity might be limited for at least a month or two.
+People who have VATS instead of thoracotomy tend to have less pain after surgery and to recover more quickly.

 If your lungs are in good condition (other than the presence of the cancer) you can usually return to normal activities after some time if a lobe or even an entire lung has been removed.
-If you also have non-cancerous lung diseases such as emphysema or chronic bronchitis (which are common among heavy smokers), you may become short of breath with activity after surgery.
+If you also have another lung disease such as emphysema or chronic bronchitis (which are common among long-time smokers), you might become short of breath with certain levels of activity after surgery.

 Surgery for lung cancers with limited spread to other organs

-If the lung cancer has spread to the brain or adrenal gland and there is only one tumor, you may benefit from having the metastasis removed.
-This surgery should be considered only if the tumor in the lung can also be completely removed.
+If the lung cancer has spread to your brain or to an adrenal gland and there is only one tumor, you may benefit from having the tumor removed.
+This surgery should be considered only if the tumor in the lung can also be removed completely.
 Even then, not all lung cancer experts agree with this approach, especially if the tumor is in the adrenal gland.

 For tumors in the brain, this is done by surgery through a hole in the skull (called a craniotomy).
-It should only be done if the tumor can be removed without damaging vital areas of the brain that control movement, sensation, and speech.
+It should only be done if the tumor can be removed without damaging vital areas of the brain.